Detecting Cognitive Signatures in Typing Behavior for Non-Intrusive Authorship Verification: INTERFACE DESIGN AND ETHICAL DEPLOYMENT

 \subsection{Biometric Parity}

 Users with motor impairments, repetitive strain injuries, or atypical input methods (switch access, eye-gaze typing) may produce timing distributions that confound the cognitive-motor separation assumed by CLC.
+Users with visual impairments who rely on screen readers, braille displays, or refreshable input devices face a distinct challenge: their keypress timing is mediated by auditory or tactile feedback loops that introduce latencies unrelated to cognitive load.
 The framework should include a calibration phase that establishes a personal baseline, and a biometric parity mode that adjusts CLC thresholds relative to the individual's own motor profile rather than population norms.
-Where keystroke verification is infeasible (e.g., voice-to-text users), alternative process attestation methods should be available, and the system must not penalize users for whom the default modality is inaccessible.
+Where keystroke verification is infeasible (e.g., voice-to-text users, screen-reader-dependent workflows), alternative process attestation methods should be available, and the system must not penalize users for whom the default modality is inaccessible.